python-dev-bsram/python-dev-bsram/README.md

 ## 7. Statistics & Data Analytics
 - I understand basic `Statistics` to analyze data.
-- I have used `PySpark` to work with big datasets and process data.
+- I have used `Pandas` to work with big datasets and process data.

-## 8. PySpark
-- I know how to use `PySpark` to handle large amounts of data using Python.
-- I have experience with processing data and working with distributed systems.